Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Learning to Reject Low-Quality Explanations

-Here, $\epsilon_0$ is a hyperparameter controlling the overall magnitude of the perturbations, $\Sigma$ is a diagonal matrix whose elements are the per-feature standard deviations across all explanations in $\calD$ and is responsible for rescaling perturbations compatibly with the data distribution, and $\vs$ is a binary vector used to selectively perturb the features depending on $y_{\vz}$, $\calW_{\vz}$, and $\calC_{\vz}$.
-In practice, if the explanation is low-quality, the entries of $\vs$ corresponding to the indices in $\calC_{\vz}$ are set to $1$ and those in $\calW_{\vz}$ to $0$.
-The opposite happens if the explanation is high-quality.
-Our experiments support the small annotation cost of the augmentation step, as empirically shown in \cref{sec:Q1-Q2}.
+where $\epsilon_0$ controls the magnitude of the perturbations, $\Sigma$ is a diagonal matrix containing per-feature standard deviations across $\calD$ and is responsible for rescaling perturbations according to the data distribution, and $\vs$ is a binary mask that ensures noise is applied only to incorrect (correct) features for high-quality (low-quality) explanations.